 New tools are making this easier.
 Birdlife International recently launched their AVISTEP online tool which uses the abundance of collision-prone species to map the sensitivity of birds to renewable energy development.
 Another approach, as outlined in this study in the Journal of Applied Ecology, is to use GPS tracking data to map where birds tend to fly at heights where they could collide with wind farms and power lines.
 The study used data from over 1,400 individual tracked birds to highlight collision risk hotspots where birds would be most sensitive to new wind farm developments and are already vulnerable to the risk posed by existing wind farms and power lines.

-Sign up for the Reasons to be Cheerful newsletter.Once we understand where these high risk areas are, we can then prioritize where to install measures such as power line markers, which can reduce the risk of collision by approximately 50 percent, or curtailment systems, which can shut down or slow wind turbines when collision-prone species are present in the area.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.Once we understand where these high risk areas are, we can then prioritize where to install measures such as power line markers, which can reduce the risk of collision by approximately 50 percent, or curtailment systems, which can shut down or slow wind turbines when collision-prone species are present in the area.
 At 20 wind farms around Cadiz in Southern Spain, an important migratory corridor, the implementation of shutdown procedures using radar systems and human observers during peak times reduced the mortality of Griffon Vultures by an average of 92 percent.

 Several companies are now seeking to automate monitoring of bird movements at wind farms using AI-powered camera systems to reduce the need for human input.
 One of these companies is SpoorAI, founded by Ask Helseth, Lorea Coronado-Garcia and Helge Reikerås.
 The company aims to make wind power more nature-friendly by using computer vision and artificial intelligence to track and identify birds on and around wind farms.